zhulingchen/nd082-Azure-Cloud-DevOps-Starter-Code/C2-Agile Development with Azure/project/starter_files/flask-sklearn/README.md

     * Go to the project directory: `cd "nd082-Azure-Cloud-DevOps-Starter-Code/C2-Agile Development with Azure/project/starter_files/flask-sklearn"`;

-    * Run the Azure Webapp Service up bash script `./commands.sh` or directly run `az webapp up --sku F1 --name flask-ml-lingchenzhu --location "East US"`;
+    * Run the Azure Webapp Service up bash script `./commands.sh` or directly run `az webapp up --sku F1 --name flask-ml-lingchenzhu --location "East US"` (so the webapp name is `flask-ml-lingchenzhu`);

     * Wait until the webapp infrastructure is created and verify the frontend: